enfogroup/sniffles/README.md

 `ExistingKinesisStream` - ARN
 If you supply this, the Kinesis Stream and the CloudWatch role won’t be created, the lambda will instead be subscribed to the existing Kinesis Stream

-`ExistingSnsTopic` - ARN
+`SnsTopic` - ARN
-If you supply this, The SNS Topic won’t be created, and the Lambda will publish to the existing SNS
+The SNS Topic to publish to

 `WhitelistParameterStorePath` - String
 Where in Parameter Store the lambda should look for the whitelist.
 The whitelist is a comma separated string of regular expressions.
 Any logs that match any of the regular expressions in the whitelist will be passed on the the SNS Topic.
 Any non-matching logs will be discarded.